 The storms came through in that department, namely the ones in the Texas Panhandle around Amarillo.
 Thanks to the NWS office in Amarillo confirming the tornado near Vega, I can officially count that one and be "on the board" for this year.
 I still have some progress to make to dial in the workflow and settings of the high speed camera, which is turning out to be a very challenging and difficult process from start to finish.
 I'm happy with this trip's success, enough to publish a Youtube video that - Lord willing - will be first in a long series.

-Here are links to the three chase days of this system.
-Although the third and last day was right here at home, I always include them as part of an expedition if it's part of the same system I chased in the Plains.
+Here are links to the three storm observation days of this system.
+Although the third and last day was right here at home, I always include them as part of an expedition if it's part of the same system I covered in the Plains.

 This Youtube video covers the high-speed captures at 1,500 frames per second: